rowan-maclachlan/cmpt-434-proj/README.md

 https://codeandchaos.wordpress.com/2012/07/30/sphinx-autodoc-tutorial-for-dummies/
 For quick introductions to Sphinx.

+The rest of the project toolchain can be installed from the file requirements.txt by running `make init`

 After installing the toolchain (see above) build documentation with `make html`.
 Then, you can view the documentation by opening `/docs/_build/index.html`